-Now, if your carry-on bag is soft, such as backpack or duffel bag, but with slightly larger dimensions, chances are you can still squeeze it into the baggage templates you see laying around airport check-in lines – even if it means taking out a sweater and putting it on if your bag is stuffed to the max.
-If your bag is of the hard, wheeled variety, you may be out of luck and forced to check your bag – and pay the fee.
-If you’re looking for a new bag, consider these dimensions when looking at the product specifications – in particular the maximum depth of 7.87″ or 20cm.
+If your carry-on bag is soft, such as backpack or duffel bag, but with slightly larger dimensions, chances are you can still squeeze it into the baggage templates you see laying around airport check-in lines – even if it means taking out a sweater and putting it on if your bag is stuffed to the max.
+If your bag is of the hard, wheeled variety, you may be out of luck and forced to check your bag – and pay any required fee.
+If you’re looking for a new bag, consider a soft-sided bag close to the above dimensions when looking at the product specifications – in particular the maximum depth of 7.87″ or 20cm.
 8″ should be fine as long as it’s a soft bag, but this is still an inch less than the standard of 9″, so if you get a bag that measures 9″ in depth, you may run into trouble if your bag is stuffed to the max.

 In addition to your bag’s size, you also need to be aware of its weight.
-Since carry-on bags are rarely weighed, your much less likely to get busted with an overweight carry-on bag than an over-sized one, but with airlines penny-pinching these days in every way possible, it’s a good idea to stay within the limits just in case.
+Low weight restrictions are becoming increasingly common and I just recently flew an airline that actually enforced it (and didn’t even measure my bad size).
 The most restrictive airlines when it comes to carry-on bag weight are Air China, Alitalia, Kuwait Airways and Malaysia Airlines, with a carry-on bag weight limit of just 5kg (11lbs).
-This is followed by Air Berlin, Icelandair, LOT Polish Airlines and Virgin Atlantic at 6kg (13.2lbs), then Air New Zealand, Emirates, Eva Air, Garuda, Qantas, Singapore Airlines and Thai Airways at 7kg (15.4lbs).
-This is another good reason to use a soft duffel bag or backpack as rolling luggage tends to start at 7 or 8 pounds in weight, leaving you with just 3 or 4 pounds of leeway for your own stuff.
+This is followed by Air Berlin, Icelandair, LOT Polish Airlines and Virgin Atlantic at 6kg (13.2lbs), then Air New Zealand, Emirates, Eva Air, Garuda, Qantas, Virgin Australia, Singapore Airlines and Thai Airways at 7kg (15.4lbs).
+This is another good reason to use a soft duffel bag or backpack as rolling luggage tends to start at 7 or 8 pounds in weight, leaving you with just 3 or 4 pounds of leeway for your own stuff, which simply isn’t enough.
 A standard laptop would easily put you over that weight limit.
-A typical carry-on backpack, however, is generally around 3 pounds, leaving you with around 8 pounds for your clothing and everything else.
-(Check out The Best Carry-On Backpacks.)
+A typical carry-on backpack, however, is generally around 3 to 4 pounds, giving you a fighting chance of keeping your carry-on bag under even a strict weight limit.
+(Check out The Best Carry-On Backpacks.)leaving you with around pounds for your clothing and everything else

 If you’re bringing a laptop, many airlines will allow you to carry it on board as a separate “personal” item, like a purse, which will go underneath the seat in front of you.
 Airlines have varying rules for this as well and some allow only your carry-on bag and no personal item, including Alitalia, Austrian Airlines, EasyJet, El Al, Olympic, Ryanair, SAS, South African Airways and Thai Airways.
 With these airlines, you’ll have to stuff your laptop or purse in with your carry-on bag and hope you don’t go over the carry-on bag weight limit (which would be especially difficult with Alitalia’s 11 pound limit).